JerryFleming/PyDoc/reference/import.rst

 is ``None``, this indicates a top level import and :data:`sys.path` is used.

-The path based finder iterates over every entry in the search path, and for each of these, looks for an appropriate :term:`path entry finder` for the path entry.
+The path based finder iterates over every entry in the search path, and for each of these, looks for an appropriate :term:`路径条目查找器` for the path entry.
 Because this can be an expensive operation (e.g. there may be `stat()` call overheads for this search), the path based finder maintains a cache mapping path entries to path entry finders.
-This cache is maintained in :data:`sys.path_importer_cache` (despite the name, this cache actually stores finder objects rather than being limited to :term:`importer` objects).
+This cache is maintained in :data:`sys.path_importer_cache` (despite the name, this cache actually stores finder objects rather than being limited to :term:`导入器` objects).
-In this way, the expensive search for a particular :term:`path entry` location's :term:`path entry finder` need only be done once.
+In this way, the expensive search for a particular :term:`路径条目` location's :term:`路径条目查找器` need only be done once.
 User code is free to remove cache entries from :data:`sys.path_importer_cache` forcing the path based finder to perform the path entry search again [#fnpic]_.

 If the path entry is not present in the cache, the path based finder iterates over every callable in :data:`sys.path_hooks`.
-Each of the :term:`path entry hooks <path entry hook>` in this list is called with a single argument, the path entry to be searched.
-This callable may either return a :term:`path entry finder` that can handle the path entry, or it may raise :exc:`ImportError`.
-An :exc:`ImportError` is used by the path based finder to signal that the hook cannot find a :term:`path entry finder` for that :term:`path entry`.
-The exception is ignored and :term:`import path` iteration continues.
+Each of the :term:`path entry hooks <路径条目钩子>` in this list is called with a single argument, the path entry to be searched.
+This callable may either return a :term:`路径条目查找器` that can handle the path entry, or it may raise :exc:`ImportError`.
+An :exc:`ImportError` is used by the path based finder to signal that the hook cannot find a :term:`路径条目查找器` for that :term:`路径条目`.
+The exception is ignored and :term:`导入路径` iteration continues.
 The hook should expect either a string or bytes object;
 the encoding of bytes objects is up to the hook (e.g. it may be a file system encoding, UTF-8, or something else), and if the hook cannot decode the argument, it should raise :exc:`ImportError`.

-If :data:`sys.path_hooks` iteration ends with no :term:`path entry finder` being returned, then the path based finder's :meth:`find_module()` method will store ``None`` in :data:`sys.path_importer_cache` (to indicate that there is no finder for this path entry) and return ``None``, indicating that this :term:`meta path finder` could not find the module.
+If :data:`sys.path_hooks` iteration ends with no :term:`路径条目查找器` being returned, then the path based finder's :meth:`find_module()` method will store ``None`` in :data:`sys.path_importer_cache` (to indicate that there is no finder for this path entry) and return ``None``, indicating that this :term:`元路径查找器` could not find the module.

-If a :term:`path entry finder` *is* returned by one of the :term:`path entry hook` callables on :data:`sys.path_hooks`, then the following protocol is used to ask the finder for a module loader, which is then used to load the module.
+If a :term:`路径条目查找器` *is* returned by one of the :term:`路径条目钩子` callables on :data:`sys.path_hooks`, then the following protocol is used to ask the finder for a module loader, which is then used to load the module.